Bibliography and Databanks

 Lima, Antônio Agostinho/Oliveira, Francisco Nelsieudes/Aquino, Antônio Renes Lins: Solos e Aptidão Agrícola das Terras do Estado do Tocantins, in: Embrapa Agroindustria, Documento 31, 2000.

-Short Summary: An abundant analysis detailing the soil conditions in Tocantins, including a taxonomy, general geographic and pluviometric conditions, as well as recommendations for agricultural use.
-The text focusses on different soil types (like argila or latossol) and derives the most appropriate cultivating methods.
+Short Summary and Abstract: An abundant and ample analysis detailing the soil conditions in Tocantins, including a taxonomy, general geographic and pluviometric conditions, as well as recommendations for agricultural use.
+The text focusses on several soil types (like argila or latossol) and derives the most appropriate cultivating methods.
 Only a few studies of this kind of been conducted in contemporaneous literature.

 Lobato, J.F.B. et altera: Brazilian beef produced on pastures: Sustainable and healthy, in: Meat Science 98 (2014) p.
 336–345